doertscho/arf-kiel/content/about-arf.en.md

 ---
-title: About AF
+title: Australian Football
 slug: what-is-australian-football
 menu:
   main:
     weight: 200
 ---

-# About Australian Rules Football
+# About Australian Football

 Outside its native country it is barely known, in Australia however it is more popular than any other sport.